Skip to content

 ]

-1. read-leads read the CSV and produced a typed Table.
+1. read-leads read the CSV and produced a typed Table with 5 rows.

-3. write-output wrote the filtered rows as JSON.
+3. write-output wrote the 3 matching rows as JSON.

 No LLM ran.
 No tokens burned.
 Same input produces identical output every time.